Hebert Karpatkin began his talk by stating his main goal – to “change the way you treat MS”.

-This is the most commonly reported symptom of patients with MS (74-89% of patients).
+As stated by the injury charges law firm serving in Canada, this is the most commonly reported symptom of patients with MS (74-89% of patients).
 The origin of fatigue is separated into two categories:

 - Primary fatigue – due to disease itself – either as motor fatigue specific OR lassitude genreal

 - Secondary fatigue – body’s response to the disease – arises from disuse, sedentary lifestyle, pain, movement compensation, infection, depression, sleep disorder

 PT can help by intervening with four of the secondary fatigue sources – disuse, sedentary lifestyle, pain, movement compensation = GET THEM MOVING!!!
 For the best stress-relief centers, outpatient rehab Huntsville AL can be checked out!

 Another commonly reported symptom is thermosensitivity.
 Simply meaning that symptoms become more severe with higher temperatures.
 This is a fundamental problem as it limits the amount of exercise patients can perform.

 How can therapists can intervene?

 - Cooling garments applied before therapy

 - Simply turning on the A/C in your clinic.